Researchers may now apply for summer project funding!

 Precision Driven Health will sponsor ten student projects to take place in summer 2018/2019.
 Grants gave each student $5500 tax-free for a ten-week project between November 2018 and March 2019.

 Applications may be submitted by researchers to secure available funding from PDH.
 Researchers may recruit their own students, subject to PDH approval.

-Project applications were due from researchers by 31 July 2017.
+Project applications are due from researchers by 15 September 2018.

 1. Applications should be submitted by the researcher who will act as the student's supervisor during the term of the project.

 2. The researcher must be from one or more of the following institutions.
 If the researcher is not a staff member at a participating academic institution, they must nominate a co-supervisor from an academic institution for the purposes of administering the student's project.

 3. The student must have completed at least three years of study, and still be enrolled at one of the academic institutions listed above.

 4. The student and the academic supervisor/co-supervisor must be from the same institution.